IntelliTect/Coalesce/docs/pages/modeling/model-types/dtos.rst

 Custom DTOs
 ===========

-In addition to the generated :ref:`DTOs` that Coalesce will create for you, you may also create your own implementations of an :csharp:`IClassDto`.
+In addition to the generated :ref:`GenDTOs` that Coalesce will create for you, you may also create your own implementations of an :csharp:`IClassDto`.
 These types are first-class citizens in Coalesce - you will get a full suite of features surrounding them as if they were entities.
 This includes generated API Controllers, Admin Views, and full :ref:`TypeScriptViewModel` and :ref:`TypeScriptListViewModel`.

 The difference between a Custom DTO and the underlying entity that they represent is as follows: